Code-Institute-Submissions/ms2-project-game/README.md

  + I also noticed once the *"You're a Winner!"
 "Well Done!"
 "Replay"* message pops up, and all cards flip over as expected.
  + I hovered and clicked on the **"Replay"** to ensure the cursor changes to the hand and the **overlay** hides to start the game.
  + Again, the **background music** starts, *timer and flips* reset. and the **timer** began counting down.
+ + Above all, I noticed cards reshuffles each time as the game starts or restarts.

 + **UX Testing**
   + To validate the user experience, I asked a family member and two kids to help.
 They were asked to use the site so as to help give an unbias and accurate feedback.